 Matzoh, perhaps the most iconic Passover symbol, is the unleavened bread that commemorates the haste with which the Israelites left Egypt.
-Bread products are taboo during the eight-day holiday, which means lots of matzoh is consumed.
-Buying matzoh in bulk is a real bargain; a 5-pound package (five boxes) costs about $8 compared with about $2.50 (and way more) for a 1-pound box.
-If you use matzoh for the seder only, limit your purchase to just one box.
+Bread products are taboo during the holiday, which means lots of matzoh is eaten.
+Buying matzoh in bulk is a real bargain; a 5-pound package (five boxes) costs around $10, compared with about $3 (and way more) for a 1-pound box.
+If matzoh is used for the seder only, limit the purchase to just one box.

 A roasted lamb shank honors the paschal lamb sacrifice made on the eve of the flight from bondage.
 Many butchers will give away a lamb shank bone at no charge.
 If you can't find a cooperative butcher, a chicken leg will suffice.
 (Tip: Roast a leg that was used to make the chicken soup being served during the meal.)
 A roasted beet is the usual substitute at vegetarian seders.

-A blend of fruits, nuts, and wine, charoset signifies the mortar the slaves used to make bricks for the pyramids.
+A blend of fruits, nuts, and wine, charoset signifies the mortar the slaves used with bricks while building the pyramids.
 For many families, this is the star of the seder plate.
-Charoset can be prepared in a myriad of ways.
+Charoset can be prepared many ways.
 Ashkenazic (Eastern European heritage) charoset contains apples, walnuts, cinnamon, and a little sweet wine or grape juice.
-For a crowd of 10, ingredients will cost less than $10.
+For a crowd of 10, ingredients will cost less than $12.
 Sephardic charoset is heavy on dried fruits, such as apricots, raisins, and dates, and contains almonds or a mixture of nuts.
 This version is richer and the ingredients are more expensive, but guests eat less of it so the cost will be about the same.

 The festive meal is consumed shortly before the end of the seder service.
 The menu varies by family and generally reflects its Ashkenazic or Sephardic heritage.
 For the most part, though, it includes fish, soup, entree, any number of side dishes, and dessert.

 Brisket is often served as the main dish.
-This relatively budget-friendly cut of beef costs about $4 a pound; given all the other foods being served, you'll only need 4 pounds for 10 people (expect leftovers).
-You can prepare brisket way ahead of time, freeze, and reheat before guests arrive.
+This relatively budget-friendly cut of beef costs about $4 a pound; given all the other foods being served, only around 4 pounds will be needed for 10 people (expect leftovers).
+Brisket can be prepared way ahead of time, frozen, and reheated before guests arrive.
 A whole roasted chicken or a small turkey (about $1.50 a pound) are easy alternatives and cheaper than beef.

 Rice is a fine side dish at Sephardic seders, but is not acceptable in Asheknazic homes.
 Common starches such as couscous and pasta are also Passover no-nos.
 That leaves potatoes, and potato kugel is a tradition in many families.
-For 10 servings, you need about 5 pounds of russet potatoes (about 80 cents a pound), onions (about 50 cents a pound), and lots of eggs (about $2.15 a dozen).
+For 10 servings, about 5 pounds of russet potatoes (less than $1 a pound), onions (about 50 cents a pound), and lots of eggs (about $2.50 a dozen) will be needed.
 Any vegetable dish is acceptable, as long as there are no grain products.
-Green beans (about $1.55 a pound) sautéed with garlic are quick and easy and a chopped Israeli salad with cucumbers (about 50 cents a pound), roma tomatoes about $1.20 a pound), parsley, and mint (about $1.50 a bunch) is a refreshing contrast with the heaviness of the meal.
+Green beans (less than $2 a pound) sautéed with garlic are quick and easy and a chopped Israeli salad with cucumbers (about 50 cents a pound), roma tomatoes, parsley, and mint (less than $2 a bunch) is a refreshing contrast with the heaviness of the meal.

 Baked Passover desserts require special and costly ingredients (lots of nuts and eggs, and a substitute for wheat flour), so the best strategy for a cheap Passover seder calls for a salad of fresh fruit.
-Make one with bananas (about 50 cents a pound), apples (about $1.15 a pound) and naval oranges (about $1.10 a pound).
-If you're feeling flush, throw in fresh berries (about $2.50 a pint) or seedless grapes (about $2 a pound).
-A cooked compote using frozen strawberries (about $2.50 for 15 ounces), blueberries (about $3.50 for 15 ounces), and peaches (about $3.50 for 15 ounces) requires heating the fruits with some butter, brown sugar, and a little ginger.
-If you're set on baking, there are a bevy of Passover cake mixes that cost about $5 a box.
+Make one with bananas, apples, and naval oranges.
+If you're feeling flush, throw in fresh berries or seedless grapes.
+A cooked compote using frozen strawberries, blueberries, and peaches requires heating the fruits with some butter, brown sugar, and a little ginger.
+If you're set on baking, there are Passover cake mixes that cost about $5 to $6 a box.

 Still, don't shy from accepting guests' offers to contribute to the meal.
 Ask friends and family to bring wine (one of the major holiday expenses), side dishes, and desserts.
 Making the seder a potluck can start a new tradition.